Vextil/DisplayFixer/README.md

 Stream Compression) turned on.
 After a wake, macOS often fails to bring DSC back up, so it falls back to the densest format that fits without it: 8-bit YCbCr 4:2:2.
 It also stops offering 10-bit 4:4:4 at all until the link is renegotiated.
-The manual fix most people land on is to unplug and replug the cable (or toggle HDR), then reselect 10-bit.
+The manual fix most people land on is to unplug and replug the cable, then toggle HDR on/off or reselect 10-bit.
 DisplayFixer does that part for you.

 ## What it does